JasonMcGee0715/storytime/storytime_docs/worldContext.md

   * Speaks of "responsibility to future generations"
   * Maintains facade of democratic leadership

-- Hidden Agenda:
+- True Motivation:
-  * Plans to consolidate all recovered magic under his control
+  * Seeks to restore magic to its former glory
-  * Seeks to become the most powerful practitioner in history
+  * Believes in the Order's divine right to magic
-  * Views himself as the only worthy wielder of ancient power
+  * Pursues ancient magical knowledge
-  * Has spent decades positioning loyal followers in key roles
+  * Maintains strict control over magical artifacts
-  * Maintains extensive surveillance on potential threats
+  * Determined to preserve Order's authority

 - Methods:
   * Master manipulator of Order politics